 These Instant Pot Baked Potatoes are so easy, you’ll never go back to the oven!
-Cook them with or without foil — they’re tender in just minutes and perfectly fluffy and creamy!
-Includes step by step recipe video.
+Use russet or red potatoes – includes cook times for various sizes!

 So here we are — right smack in the middle of an Instant Pot craze.
 I’ll be the first to admit that I haven’t always been on board with the thing, but I’ve given it a good shot and there are some things that I definitely love to cook in there.

 These Instant Pot Baked Potatoes were one of my very first experiments in my pressure cooker, and one of the things that made me fall in love with it!